ElectricNightOwl/ArmSwinger/README.md

 If you use too low of a value here, you may have rewind false positives.
 If you use too high a number, there may be very minor performance implications.

 #####Num Raycasts To Average Across
 Number of Raycasts to average together when determining where to place the play area.
+These raycasts are done once per frame.
 Lower numbers will make the play area moving feel more responsive.
 Higher numbers will smooth out terrain bumps but may feel laggy.
-Setting this to 1 will disable the feature.

 #### Prevent Wall Clipping Settings
 #####Prevent Wall Clipping